 There are a lot of hotels in San Giovanni Rotondo however my advise would be to book one as close as possible to the Sanctuary (Church of St. Padre Pio or the Church of Santa Maria dele Grazie) because the churches and the Franciscan convent are at the very top of the mountain.
 So the further your hotel is away from the Sanctuary the longer you will have to walk up the mountain (which is very steep).
 There are local buses (and sometimes hotel shuttles) that connect the Sanctuary with hotels located away from the Sanctuary however if you want to walk to the Sanctuary by yourself it is best to book a hotel as close as possible to the Sanctuary.
 Before making a reservation you can also inquire the hotel about the transportation options between the Sanctuary and the hotel.

-I usually book hotels on booking.com or hotels.comwebsites.
-You can read my earlier post on how to save up to 20% on hotel reservations here.
+I usually book hotels on booking.com or hotels.com websites.
+You can read my earlier post on how to save on hotel reservations here.

 Another advise would be to take warmer clothes while travelling to San Giovanni Rotondo.
 Because the Sanctuary is located at the top of the high mountain the weather there can be significantly colder there than at the bottom of the mountain.